nhsconnect/nhslogin/src/vectors-of-trust-intro.md

 ---
 layout: base.njk
-title: Introduction to vectors of trust
+title: Introduction to Vectors of Trust
 ---

 Vectors of Trust [(VoT RFC 8485)](https://tools.ietf.org/html/rfc8485) allows your service to request the appropriate authentication and identity verification of the user, determined by the transaction(s) the user is undertaking in your service.

 Your service should include a vector value in the query string as part of the initialisation of the OIDC flow.

+---

 ## Authentication Credentials